Chrysler 200 Convertible review

 Replacement Keys

-NOTE: Only keys that have been programmed to the vehicle electronics can be used to start the vehicle.
-Once a Sentry Key has been programmed to a vehicle, it cannot be programmed to any other v ...
+NOTE: Only Key Fobs that are programmed to the vehicle electronics can be used to start and operate the vehicle.
+Once a Key Fob is programmed to a vehicle, it cannot be programmed to any other ...